Learning » Attendance Policy

 EXCUSED ABSENCE

-An excused absence is an absence for one of the reasons as listed below and for which a parent note or documentation is provided.
+An excused absence is an absence for one of the reasons listed below and for which a parent note or documentation is provided.
+Reasons recognized as valid and necessary for legally excused absences are:

 1. Illness of student, if necessary, attested by a physician’s certificate.